 A message from our Rector, the Revd.
 Brenda Stewart

-Since moving to Wells early last year I have been struck by the wonderful community spirit and passion for the heritage and history of this very special place.
+Since moving to Wells in 2018 I have been struck by the wonderful community spirit and passion for the heritage and history of this very special place.
 At St Nicholas I have a team who are committed to ensuring that our wonderful building, rebuilt after the devastating fire 140 years ago and which sits on a site where there has been a place of worship for over 800 years, continues to play an active and vital part in the town it serves.
 But we do need your help.

 Revd Brenda Stewart

 • The five-yearly Inspection Report, and subsequent high level surveys have identified the following defects to the structure of the church, which require urgent remedial work, among them:

 • Tower: significant and serious cracks and open joints in the tower parapet; repairs to the sound openings and the tower staircase; belfry tie-rods.

 • Roof: corroding rainwater goods, defective slates and flashings on the chancel and nave; cracked lead-work on the north and south aisle roofs that is contributing to the current leaks.

 • Buttresses and the porch parapet stonework are severely decayed.

 • Windows require attention: corroding ironwork is damaging stonework and glass.